STATUS: Research is complete. The Final Report is available HERE (PDF; 13.7 MB).

 properties/Section 106, Section 4(f) water quality permits and mitigation, threatened and endangered species, hazardous materials, air quality, and noise) either may be overlooked, not be adequately addressed, or require revisions due to subsequent design modifications made by the P-3 or D-B contractor.
 Failure to follow through on the commitments agreed upon during the NEPA process can have serious consequences, including project delays and damage to the relationships between a state DOT and its respective regulatory, land-managing, and Tribal partners, and potentially result in legal action.

-The purpose of this research is to identify and synthesize “successful practices” for environmental commitments made in P-3 and D-B contracts are kept.
-These may include the timing of NEPA analyses and commitment development.
-Case studies that demonstrate how these practices are implemented and how they are transferable to other State DOTs will also be provided.
+The purpose of this research is to identify and synthesize “successful practices” for how environmental commitments are kept in P-3 and D-B contracts.
+These practices may include the timing of NEPA analyses and commitment development.
+The research will include case studies that demonstrate how these practices are implemented and how they are transferable to other State DOTs.